 Are there job opportunities for students on campus?
 Where do I look?

 The University has work study and part time jobs available on campus for students.
-Jobs are posted on the University web site.
+Jobs are posted online here.
 Work study jobs are available through the Financial Aid office which is located in McMullen hall also.